Submissions

 The content of this section should be informative and accompanied by self-explanatory tables, figures or other illustrations if necessary.

 Its contents should be interpretative and based on the study results only.
-The discussion can be in a single section or it can be presented together with the results and conclusion.
+The discussion can be in a single section or it can be presented together with the results and conclusion if required.

-Tables should be Typed double spaced each on a separate page.
-Pages should be numbered consecutively with text and a table number and title should be provided.
+Tables should be typed double-spaced each on a numbered separate page after the references section.
+The table number and title should be provided above the table.
 Footnote for each table should be provided for identifying all used abbreviations.

 Journal article